orbitartprint/bballorbit/src/blog/content/small-sided-games-vs-traditional-drills.md

 This is where most coaches get stuck.

-They think switching to small-sided games means throwing away all drills.
+They think switching to small-sided games means **throwing away all drills**.
 It doesn’t.

 > Don’t delete your drills — evolve them.